asreview/asreview/docs/source/project_create.rst

 Project modes
 -------------

 In this step, you have to select a mode.
 The default is **Oracle**.
-Oracle mode is used to screen an unlabeled dataset with the help of AI (it's fine if you already have labels, these will used as prior knowledge).
-The other two modes, Simulation and Exploration, require fully labeled datasets.
-They are useful for teaching purposes or studying the performance of active learning in a simulation study.

-In short:

-- You have an Unlabeled, or :ref:`data_labeled:Partially labeled data` -> Oracle
-- You have a :ref:`data_labeled:Fully labeled data` -> Simulation or Exploration.
+For a description of all modi, see :ref:`data_labeled:Fully, partially and unlabelled data`.
+In short, if you want to:

+- screen a dataset from scratch -> Oracle mode with unlabeled data;
+- continue screening, for example using a different model -> Oracle mode with partly labeled data;
+- validate labels provided by a another screener or predicted by a Large Language Model (e.g., ChatGPT) -> Validation mode with partly or fully labeled data;
+- learn how the software with active learning works -> Validation mode with fully labeled data;
+- mimic the screening proces in a simultion study -> Simulation mode with fully labeled data.

 .. figure:: ../images/setup_project_modes.png
    :alt: Project modes